YottaDB/YDBDoc/GTMAdminOps/gde.rst

 * **Improve Operational Administration**- When a global becomes so big that that breaking it up improves operational administration or permit a larger total size.

-* **Compliment Application Design**- To separate global and / or their subscripts in a way that achieves a design goal without writing addition code.
+* **Compliment Application Design**- To separate globals and / or their subscripts in a way that achieves a design goal without writing additional code.
 For example, mapping globals to regions that are not replicated.

 * **Manage Volatility**- some data is static, or relatively so, and you wish to leverage that to tailor your backup and integrity verification patterns, or to use MM access.